hishine6/EmbeddedSystemSoftware_2021/README.md

 # Project 1
-Learn how to use Control Devices and use IPC
+Learn how to use Device Contorls and use IPC

 # Project 2
 Learn how to use Device Drivers, Timer Device Driver